 Biography of Dan Liberthson

-William Stafford Memorial Award, 2020, 2nd Place, for "Reading James Wright"
+William Stafford Memorial Award, 2020, Second Place for “Reading James Wright”

-Maine Poets Society Award, 2nd Place, for “The Lighthouse”
+Maine Poets Society Award, 2022, Second Place for “The Lighthouse”

 Georgia Poetry Society Contest, 2022, First Honorable Mention for “Robert Gwathney’s “'Cotton Picker'”